Rey Misterio

-Miguel Ángel López Díaz (January 8, 1958 – December 20, 2024) was a Mexican professional wrestler and trainer, better known by his ring name, Rey Misterio ("Mystery King").
-He was also referred to as Rey Misterio Sr. to distinguish him from his nephew.
+Miguel Ángel López Días (January 8, 1958 – December 20, 2024) was a Mexican professional wrestler and trainer, better known by his ring name, Rey Misterio ("Mystery King").
+He was also referred to as Rey Misterio Sr. to distinguish him from his nephew, who initially wrestled as Rey Misterio Jr., but has for the latter part of his career been billed as Rey Mysterio.

 Professional wrestling career

 Misterio first began training to be a boxer, but after his body got bigger, he took a lot of bumps and lost some of his punching ability.
 When his trainers told him that he could not still punch hard, they told Misterio about wrestling.
-His brother soon began to take him to train for wrestling and lucha libre.
+His brother soon began to take him to train for professional wrestling.
 On the sixth of January 1976, Misterio finally made his debut as a wrestler on a show called "Day of the Kings", or Día de los Reyes.

 Misterio appeared at World Championship Wrestling's Starrcade 1990 pay-per-view event where he teamed with Konnan and competed in the "Pat O'Connor Memorial International Cup" representing Mexico.
 In the first round the team defeated Chris Adams and Norman Smiley representing the United Kingdom, but lost to The Steiner Brothers in the second round.